onqtam/headjack/src/introduction/data_centric.md

 ---

 [Named Data Networking](https://en.wikipedia.org/wiki/Named_data_networking) (NDN) is a [Future Internet](https://en.wikipedia.org/wiki/Future_Internet) architecture which builds on top of the previous ideas and in which data is requested by name and routed by the network.
-However, it requires a reimplementation of foundational routing infrastructure by making it stateful and hierarchically structured names require a root name authority to link them to keypairs - outside of its scope.
+However, there are plenty of unsolved challenges with it such as the requirement to reimplement foundational routing infrastructure by making it stateful and hierarchically structured names which require a root name authority to link them to keypairs - outside of its scope.
+Here's [a great lecture](https://www.youtube.com/watch?v=oCZMoY3q2uM) on the topic.

 # Enter Headjack - the [ledger of record](https://twitter.com/balajis/status/1459140902144729088)